jhj0517/jhj0517/README.md

 - [Whisper WebUI](https://github.com/jhj0517/Whsiper-WebUI) : This project aims to make subtitle easily using whisper model which has stunning performance on STT.

+- [AIBridge](https://github.com/jhj0517/AIBridge) : Open source Flutter project that allows you to use external APIs for AI Chat

 ## My Education

 - **Bachelor's Degree:** Electrical Engineering, `KNU University`, `2023`